NHSDigital/software-engineering-quality-framework/metrics.md

 | Measure | Definition (each calculated over the last 28 days) |
 |:---|:---|
-| Deployment frequency | Number of deployments
+| Deployment frequency | Number of deployments.
+Captured and represented on Engineering Quality Dashboards.
-| Quality checks | Presence or absence of frequent, consistent, enforced (with agreed tolerances) of the [engineering quality checks](quality-checks.md) - follow that link for further details
+| Quality checks | Presence or absence of frequent, consistent, enforced (with agreed tolerances) of the [engineering quality checks](quality-checks.md) - follow that link for further details.
+Captured and represented on Engineering Quality Dashboards.

 ## Recommended metrics: